-All account settings (including your password) are sent over an encrypted connection (see the Credit Cards section above for details).
+All account settings (including your password) are sent over an encrypted connection (see the Credit Card Data section above for details).
 You can inspect the SSL/TLS server certificate at any time by choosing Direct Mail > Direct Mail Account from the menu bar and clicking the lock icon that appears in the top-right corner of the window.

 A bcrypt hash of your password is stored on our servers for authentication purposes.
 Using a hash of your password allows us to know if the password you entered is correct or not without actually storing your original password at all.
 If you forget your password, we cannot retrieve it, but instead will reset it to something new.
 Your passwords are never saved on our servers.